 Prometheus, The Titan of Forethought and Creator of Man, scribed by D.M.
 White, voiced by Dean O'Sullivan.

-- Helios, the Titan of the Sun, he is currently unscribed.
+Helios, the Titan of the Sun, he is scribed by Connor Irving.

 - Mnemosyne, the Titan of Memory and Mother of Muses, she is permanently unscribed.